Climate Stories Ambassadors

 Here's what you'll do as a Climate Stories Ambassador:

-- Receive training and guidance to conduct climate story interviews
+- Receive training and guidance to conduct climate story interviews, and record 1-3 interviews.

 The Climate Stories Ambassadors initiative is open to anyone from all ages and walks of life.
 You'll come away with a deeper connection to climate change as a vital personal and community issue, and make local, national, and international connections with people passionate about the climate storytelling movement.